-Greek Yogurt Poppy Seed Dressing – tangy and sweet, without all the extra calories.
+Greek yogurt creamy poppy seed dressing – tangy and sweet, without all the extra calories.
 Greek yogurt keeps the calorie count low in this healthy and creamy salad dressing.

-This greek yogurt poppy seed salad dressing is tangy and sweet, but without all of the extra calories from mayonnaise, which would typically be used in a dressing recipe.
+This creamy poppy seed dressing is tangy and sweet, but without all of the extra calories from mayonnaise, which would typically be used in a dressing recipe.
 This version is made with plain non-fat greek yogurt, which has less calories and more protein.

 With this simple substitute, you can feel a lot better about what is topping your salad!
 This tangy dressing is filled with poppy seeds, adding extra crunch and flavor.